selcukcosan/cisco-ios-command/README.md

 - cisco-ios-command.yml >> Ansible script file
 - vault_pass.yaml >> Inventory vault password information
 - inventory-vault.yaml >> Inventory vault file encrypted by "Inventory vault password"

+## Variables
+- `ios_device` variable shows which Cisco ASA device/devices will be connected.The value can be "r4", "r1" etc. or "all_cisco_ios" as per the example inventory file above.